Extraordinary Ministers of the Eucharist

 If you would like to volunteer as an altar server, you must be dedicated and willing to learn.
 If you are a child, you must have been baptised and received your First Holy Communion and have parental approval.
 If you are an adult, you must have at least received a canonically recognised baptism and be received into the Catholic Church.
 You must also be able to pass a Disclosure & Barring Service check (DBS).

-The Bethany Group provides support to those who are recently bereaved.
+The Bereavement Group provides support to those who are recently bereaved.
 We organise an annual bereavement service for those who have been bereaved in the last year.
 This is led by our parish priest and is followed by a tea.
 We also assist the priest during the blessing of the graves at Worting Road cemetery every November.